-Having been in the events industry for several years now, I've noticed some vital things regarding proposals that helped increase my client base and actually made me more money.
+Having been in the events industry for several years now (working for an event software company), I've noticed some vital things regarding proposals that helped increase my client base and actually made me more money.
 Having recently planned my own wedding, I discovered that a lot of vendors leave these vital things off their proposals.
 So here are the five things your forgetting to add to your proposals.

 I know there’s a lot here, so if you want to skim around, go for it.
 In the last section of this post, you'll find the quick list of the 5 items that are often forgotten about.